Facing an IRS Tax Levy?

 • How much will you charge to implement that solution?

-You should also double check their professional standing with your state’s bar association or the IRS Office of Professional Responsibility.
+Also, double-check their standing with your state’s bar or the IRS.
 All members in good standing will be easy to find.

-Finally, don’t allow anyone to represent you without first entering into an engagement agreement.
+Finally, do not allow anyone to represent you without first entering into an engagement agreement.
 Your agreement should expressly state what they intend to do and how much it will cost to do it.

-Avoid paying a retainer fee of more than 50 percent of the total estimate fee.
+Avoid paying a retainer fee of more than 50 percent of the total estimated fee.

 Representation Matters in a Tax Levy